 I was recently replanting my aloe and thinking about how to best add to my collection.
 I know you can buy bulbs and seeds for common flowers and garden varietals, and it made me wonder if succulents also can produce seeds to assist in populating my collection.
 So I did some research and found out some interesting facts about succulent seeds.

 Yes, succulents produce seeds.
-They are tiny and hard to see, but succulents and cacti do produce flowers that contain an ovule that produce seeds if pollenated appropriately.
+They are tiny and hard to see, but succulents and cacti do produce flowers that contain an ovule that produces seeds if pollinated appropriately.
 Bees and insects do this naturally for your outdoor succulents, but indoor succulents will need you to do this for them.

 It takes a lot of patience to harvest your own seeds and grow them, but it is a great way to expand your collection.
 You can also buy seeds and supplies from dealers.